Use Experience Cloud login as single sign-on for your store customers (SSO)

 - Enter the Custom Start URL:

-https://{your-stores-domain.com}/ - Under Profiles and Permission Sets, add the profiles or permission sets for Experience Cloud users who should be able to log in to the store.
+https://{your-stores-domain.com}/ - Under Profiles and Permission Sets, add the profiles or permission sets for the Experience Cloud users who should be able to log in to the store.

 - Save.

-Create authentication provider
+Step 4: Create the authentication provider

 - Select New.